 - File annual notice with your school superintendent that you intend to provide home instruction to your child and indicate your home instructor qualification.
 With the notice, you need to provide a curriculum description for each child.
 This needs to be done every year by August 15.
 You do not need the superintendent’s approval to start homeschooling—you just need to file your notice.

 - Provide an annual evaluation by August 1 to your superintendent showing that your child has achieved an adequate level of educational growth and progress.
 (This does not apply if your child was 5 or younger on September 30 at the start of the school year.)
-You can submit four types of evaluation:

 - Results of any nationally normed standardized achievement test showing the child attained “a composite score in or above the fourth stanine” (i.e., 23rd percentile)—for example, an ACT, SAT, or PSAT score